MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 Overall performance principles can be found at [Principles of the performance efficiency](/azure/architecture/framework/scalability/principles)

-### Understand the challenges of distributed IoT architectures

-An IoT solution has several specific challenges that will need to be addressed.
+An IoT solution has several specific challenges to address.
 An IoT project contains both IoT devices, edge software and cloud software parts and, when deployed, may contain millions of devices connected from multiple regions of the world and sending millions of messages per minute.

-#### Run performance testing in the scope of development
+### Run performance testing in the scope of development

 Be aware of the complexity of having sensors, devices and gateways in geographically different locations with different characteristics, speed and reliability of communication.
 Plan for this in your testing and make sure to test for failure scenarios like network disconnect etc. In addition, plan for stress/load test of device, edge and cloud components of your full IoT Solution.

-#### Continuously monitor the application and the supporting infrastructure
+### Continuously monitor the application and the supporting infrastructure

 Monitoring an IoT solution with several types of devices in multiple geographical regions requires a distributed monitoring solution that balances the amount of information monitored and sent to the cloud versus the cost in memory and performance of the monitoring (tune the transmission for diagnostics scenarios).
 Monitoring must occur at multiple levels / layers, exposing metrics etc. on a gateway etc. for industrial or gateway enabled solutions.

-#### Invest in capacity planning
+### Invest in capacity planning

 An IoT solution can easily start with a few hundred devices or messages and grow to millions of devices and messages per minute.
 One of the benefits of the cloud is that it can often be scaled to an increase in load.
 For IoT devices and gateways, the situation is much more complex as these devices are often designed long before the solution is finalized and the need to update the capacity is costly, as devices may need to be replaced.
 In industrial IoT or similar industries, the lifespan of a device is measured in decades so it's more important than ever in these scenarios to think ahead.

 ## Design

-This section uses the layers described in the [IoT workload overview](iot-overview.md#architecture-layers) to focus on specific parts of an IoT solution and describe the guidance.
+An IoT architecture consists of a set of foundational layers.
+Layers are realized by using specific technologies, and the IoT Well-Architected Framework highlights options for designing and realizing each layer.
+There are also cross-cutting layers that enable the design, building, and running of IoT solutions:

 :::image type="content" source="media/architecture-layers.svg" alt-text="Diagram that shows the layers and cross-cutting activities in the I o T architecture." border="false":::

+The following sections address the layer specifics for the performance efficiency pillar:

-### Device and gateway layer
+## Device and gateway layer

 Devices are computing devices that connect to an IoT Solution and have the ability to transmit or receive data.
 Gateways are devices that serve as the connection point between an IoT Solution and other devices.
 Design solution accordingly, factor in the load and the limits/quotas.

-#### Optimize the hardware specifications of devices and gateways
+### Optimize the hardware specifications of devices and gateways

 - Optimize the capabilities of your existing hardware by using more efficient languages and frameworks like C and Rust.